prerakmall/C-MapReduce/README.md

 The map() routine and reduce routine can however be substituted by another implementation for solving generic problem that fits the MapReduce programming model.

-This is initially developed as the final project of the course - Operating Systems held by HK Polytechnic University.
-It's jointly developed by Jeffrey Garcia and Bill K K Chan.
+This is initially developed as the final project of the course - Fundamentals of Operating Systems held by HK Polytechnic University.